mamund/trump-said/docs/index.md

 #usPolitics #trumpSaid

 ### 2025-03-10
-On March 10, 2025, President Donald Trump commented on the arrest of Palestinian activist Mahmoud Khalil, stating:
+On March 10, 2025, President Donald Trump commented on the arrest of Palestinian activist Mahmoud Khalil, stating:

 > "This is the first arrest of many to come.
 We know there are more students at Columbia and other Universities across the Country who have engaged in pro-terrorist, anti-Semitic, anti-American activity, and the Trump Administration will not ... ." ([cite](https://www.theguardian.com/us-news/live/2025/mar/10/donald-trump-tariffs-republicans-canada-china-us-politics-latest-live-news))